 Trying to prepare a 72 Hour Kit Food List?
-Here is a 3 day Menu, Shopping List, and Calorie Count to easily prepare your family for an emergency!
+Here’s a 3 day Menu and Shopping List to easily prepare your family for an emergency!

 With all the natural disasters occurring right now, I am so grateful for all the hours I put into getting our family prepared.
 It has been interesting to talk openly with our kids about what we would do in the event of an emergency, While we are not bracing for a hurricane by any mens, we are not immune to natural disasters of other sorts.
 Fire and earthquake preparedness are the main concerns for our family.

 My biggest focus in our emergency preparedness is most definitely food.
 With a growing family, you can imagine the different variations of “what is there to eat” that I get throughout the day.

 A little side note here: My mom must have hated getting asked about food all the time when I was growing up too.
 Although I loathed it, and vowed I would never treat my kids so terribly, I have taken on her EXACT dialogue.

 Child: What’s for dinner (breakfast, lunch, dinner, snack, dessert)

 Child: What kind of food?

 Mom: The kind you eat.

 Oh the torture!
 I have to carry on the legacy somehow though, right?